billybobily/BlackList/README.md

 When you have someone targeted, BlackList will automatically fill in their details like level, class, and race.
 You can edit this information later in the details window.

+**Temporary Blacklisting:**

+BlackList supports automatic expiry for temporary blacklists:
+- When viewing a player's details, use the "Duration" dropdown to set how long they should remain blacklisted
+- Choose from: Forever (permanent), 1 Week, 2 Weeks, 3 Weeks, or 4 Weeks
+- The expiry date is shown in the details window (e.g., "Expires: Never" or "Expires: 02:30PM on Nov 11, 2025")
+- Use this if you're feeling generous and want the person to have a second chance

 ## Options and features

 Click the "Options" button in the BlackList tab to access detailed settings: